rocmarchive/hcRNG/docs/source/Installation_steps.rst

        ``chmod +x install.sh``

     c.
 Install library

+       (1) Installation in /opt/ROCm/ (sudo)

             ``./install.sh``

+            Additionally to run the unit test along with installation invoke the following command,

+            ``./install.sh --test=on``

+       (2) Installation in User Specific path

+            ``./install.sh --path=/path/to/user/installation/``

-    d.
-Additionally to run the unit test along with installation invoke the following command
+            Additionally to run the unit test along with installation invoke the following command,

-       ``./install.sh test=ON``
+            ``./install.sh --path=/path/to/user/installation/ --test=on``

+    .. note:: **To switch between the installation paths, please uninstall the library and start the installation again.**

-Once done with the above steps the libhcblas.so and associated headers gets installed under system path.
+Once done with the above steps the libhcrng.so and associated headers gets installed under either /opt/ROCm path (needs sudo access) or User specific path.

 To uninstall the library, invoke the following series of commands